amirhosseindavoody/MOS_models/docs/development_plan.md

 ### 3.1.
 DC Analysis

--   **Functionality**: Computes the DC operating point of the circuit.
+-   **Functionality**: Computes the DC operating point of the circuit using Newton-Raphson iteration.
 -   **Implementation**:
-    1. The MNA engine will create a system of linear or non-linear algebraic equations.
+    1. The MNA engine will create a system of algebraic equations.
-    2. For linear circuits, solve `Ax = b` directly.
-    3. For non-linear circuits, use the Newton-Raphson method to iteratively solve for the node voltages.
-This requires each non-linear component to provide its current contribution and its derivative (Jacobian entry).
+    2. Use the Newton-Raphson method to iteratively solve for the node voltages.
+Each component provides its current contribution and its derivative (Jacobian entry).
+    3. For linear circuits, NR converges in 1 iteration (constant Jacobian).
+    4. For non-linear circuits, NR iterates multiple times until convergence.

 ### 3.2.
 Transient Analysis